-Tasos zigzaged the bike through washed down rocks and I shut my eyes.
-When I opened them, a show had began.
-The white stones sparkled after the rain, the valley’s brightness was impossible.
-Greens jetted out of tortured walls, and gypsy women’s shining frocks swept the mud as they sat on white plastic chairs at crossroads, breastfeeding infants.
-We raised walls of water slaloming street ponds.
-Kids threw stones at us, their dogs chased us.
+Tasos zigzaged through washed down rocks and once again I shut my eyes.
+When I opened them, a show had begun.
+White stones sparkled after the rain, and greens jumped out of fallen walls.
+Gypsy women’s silk frocks swept the mud as they sat on white plastic chairs breastfeeding infants.
+We slalomed the street ponds raising walls of water.
+Kids threw stones at us, and dogs chased us.

 The New Engagement, issue 17

 My last day at Souvli the thunderstorm brought me to life.
 Water gushed down the roof, pounding my raki soaked brain in this refrigerator I shared with my brother, a corridor with two beds and a strip of tiles between us.
 Yawning and shivering, I reached for the pack of Marlboros on our bed stand.
 Pressed around, but fingered no smokes.
 I raised the empty thing above my head and saw the fifty-euro I’d stashed in it gone.
 This was shit.
 Crumpled up the piece of toss and whacked it at my brother who, passed-out, drooled on his arm in the other bed. “Γαμιόλη!”—“Motherfuck!”